OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 ## Maturity 3
 ### Benefit
+You have a set of reusable security requirements to improve the overall quality.

 ### Activity
 Setup a security requirements framework within the organisation that will help projects to elicit an appropriate and complete requirements set for their project.
 The requirements framework should take into account the different types of requirements, different sources of requirements, it should be adapted to the organisational habits and culture and it should provide effective methodology and guidance in the elicitation and formation of requirements.